lincolnschick/battleship/README.md

 | Scoreboard | Keep track of who has more hits, or who has won more games. |
 | New Game +| Create a mechanic that rewards consistent wins. |

 As contributions grow larger and the files become more complex/intertwined, we recommend finding an alternative solution to the < div > containers currently used.
-As it stands, additions to the game screen are limited by the space on your screen, as each < div > takes up space regardless if it is currently shown or not.
+As it stands, additions to the game screen require substantial JavaScript bloat to hide/show elements.

 > Additionally, make sure to include any _**new**_ files under the script inclusion listed at the bottom of the html: